DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-02-14-submitting-claims-for-funding.md

 ### Only showing providers that the school works with

 If the service collects provider relationship information, users would only choose from a list of schools they work with instead of entering the provider manually.
-They wouldn’t be asked this question if they only worked with one school.
+They would not be asked this question if they only worked with one school.

 ### Validating if a claim has already been made for the provider and mentor to a total of 20 hours